 Frequently Asked Questions

 The method we most commonly use for skin testing is “non-invasive” and does not utilize any needles.
-The test must be on the skin surface for 20-30 minutes.
+Sterile allergy extracts, approved by the FDA, are loaded onto the skin testing device, which will be placed on the skin surface for 20-30 minutes.
 The test is virtually painless but if an allergy is detected, you may develop a “bump” and/or localized itching where the testing was applied.
 After the testing is completed and we apply “anti-itch” cream, most of our patients feel that there skin is back to normal very quickly.

 If I am found to be allergic, would that mean that I would need to be on some form of immunotherapy?